 Tips for the first 30 days:

-Before you even bring your cat home, there are a few things you can do to make their transition easier.
+Before you even bring your cat home, there are a few things you can do to make their transition over the months easier.
 It’s a big change, so it’s best to be prepared.

 - Cats may be intimidated by a large new space.
 Set aside a little area like a bathroom or laundry room with all their things in it to help them adjust